 Here's a video that was recorded about a year ago by students who claim to be members of Crown Heights' Brower Park gang.
 While I want public schools to be more accountable, is it wrong for a parent to want their kids to have different learning environment?
 Is it fair to blame the teachers for the present environment?

 P.S.
 Given the temptations, I doubt I would have been among the students in the background doing their work.
 Given the constraints, I doubt I would be as patient as the teacher appears....
-Is it me, or does this video show a pretty typical day?For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+Is it me, or does this video show a pretty typical day?The change on Nostrand will make the one on Franklin look minor

 My experiences with education are somewhat different from yours, whynot_31.
 You haven't identified what grade level these students are at and which educational institution this occurred at.
 With a strong teacher and the support of a strong administration, this situation would have been defused and disassembled.
 I don't know at what point of the school year this video was made.
 If it is September, then the staff has the evidence to weed out the students who need to be placed in another type of institution.
 The students who are borderline or are too weak to admit that they would like to learn, can still be reached.
 If this video was taken later than October, then the staff has failed the students who are acting out, and most of all, has failed the students who are trying to learn inspite of the constant distractions.